Truth Telling in a World of Lies-

 Really hard.
 Sometimes forgiving hurts almost as much as the offense that necessitated the forgiving.
 If the offense was particularly personal or the person who did the hurting was someone we trusted.
 The act of forgiving that person can hurt to the point of physical agony.
 Forgiveness is tough because involves a release of the right to seek revenge on someone who doubtless has earned some sort of retaliation.
 The letting go of what is logically a right can feel overwhelmingly unjust.

 Forgiveness is a foundational (albeit sometimes unpopular) doctrine of the Christian faith.
 God forgives without hesitation, and He clearly expects His people to forgive in the same spirit.
-Forgiving is so important to God that it’s a prerequisite for obtaining His forgiveness (Matthew 6:15).
+Forgiving is so important to God that it’s a prerequisite for obtaining His forgiveness (Matthew 6:12-15, Colossians 3:13, Ephesians 4:30-31).

 God does not expect His people to do such a hard thing because He’s mean.
 He just knows enough about people to know that when we refuse to forgive, unforgiveness transforms us in a profoundly ugly way.
 We eventually become incapable of focusing on anything but our wounds and resentment.
 The relentless emphasis on the negative causes our patience to shrivel and our irritation with everyone to increase.
-Over time we inevitably twist into a hostile, unsympathetic and nasty version of ourselves.
+Over time we inevitably become bitter and twist into a hostile, unsympathetic and nasty version of ourselves (Hebrews 12:15).

 Sigh.